Sakhnovkrg/Keysee-App/README.md

 ![Keysee Logo](keysee-logo.svg)

 Keystrokes and mouse clicks are often invisible during tutorials and live demos.
-Keysee makes them visible in real-time.
+Keysee shows them as they happen.

 ![Showcase](demo.gif)